 Providing us with documentation that shows your buying or service experience* lets us verify that you're eligible to write a review.
 This helps us create a more trustworthy online review community.

-Our Compliance Team may ask reviewers for documentation in response to a report or notification about a review.
-For example:
+Our Content Integrity Team may ask reviewers for documentation in response to a report or notification about a review.
+For example, when:

-- Users of our platform can notify us about a review if they have reason to believe it's fabricated
+- A user of our platform notifies us about a review that they have reason to believe is fabricated.

 What types of documentation can we accept?

 - Invoices or receipts

 - Screenshots of your logged in user profile

 - Your email conversation with the reviewed company